MarkFern/VBA-Docs/Language/Concepts/Getting-Started/understanding-variants.md

 The **[Variant](../../reference/user-interface-help/variant-data-type.md)** data type is automatically specified if you don't specify a [data type](../../Glossary/vbe-glossary.md#data-type) when you declare a [constant](../../Glossary/vbe-glossary.md#constant), [variable](../../Glossary/vbe-glossary.md#variable), or [argument](../../Glossary/vbe-glossary.md#argument).

 Variables declared as the **Variant** data type can contain string, date, time, Boolean, or numeric values, and can convert the values that they contain automatically.
+Such variables can store almost all data types (including all [object](../../reference/user-interface-help/object-data-type) & [user-defined](../../how-to/user-defined-data-type) data types).
 Numeric **Variant** values require 16 bytes of memory (which is significant only in large [procedures](../../Glossary/vbe-glossary.md#procedure) or complex [modules](../../Glossary/vbe-glossary.md#module)), and they are slower to access than explicitly typed variables of any other type.
 You rarely use the **Variant** data type for a constant.
 String **Variant** values require 22 bytes of memory.

 The following statements create **Variant** variables: